Maria Sorbara Mora, MS, RD, CEDRD, CDN, RYT

 Maria’s extensive experience in eating disorders spans across the spectrum, including anorexia, bulimia, variations of binge eating (BED, compulsive and emotional eating), orthorexia, body image distortion, and compulsive exercise disorder.
 She has worked with athletes with eating disorders, including the Columbia University wrestling team and women’s cross country team.

-Prior to her directorship at Aurora Behavioral Health and her full-time private practice, she has been an integral part of multi-disciplinary eating disorder teams at The Program for Managing Eating Disorders (ProMED), Columbia University Health Services and Barnard Health Center.
+Prior to her directorship at Integrated Eating and her full-time private practice, she was an integral part of multi-disciplinary eating disorder teams at The Program for Managing Eating Disorders (ProMED), Columbia University Health Services and Barnard Health Center.
 Serving on the staff of Phoenix Rising Yoga Therapy School as a mentor, she has also helped develop yoga therapy programs.

 During her years as a private practitioner and clinician, she has supervised interns as a preceptor for nutrition as well as psychotherapy students interested in specializing in yoga and eating disorders.
 She is currently working on several writing projects, including a book and workbook on Integrated EatingTM, as well as a book on using spiritual concepts in eating disorder recovery.
 Her passion to guide individuals along the path of recovery is only trumped by the moments of inspiration given to her by those she is honored to treat.
 Her life mission is to support individuals in recovery to awaken to the truest of all teachers…themselves.